japneet-sahni/consul-guide/README.md

 ### 2.1.2 Monitoring a service
 #### After this step the service health check should also come into picture based on the health check output (below is a script check using curl)
+- Script Check : The output of a script check is limited to 4KB.
+(0-passing, 1-warning, other-failing)
+- HTTP : The status of the service depends on the HTTP response code: any 2xx code is considered passing, a 429 Too ManyRequests is a warning, and anything else is a failure.
+- TCP : If the connection is accepted, the status is success, otherwise the status is critical
 ```sh
 {
   "service": {